sgutierr/3scale-toolbox-jenkins/README.md

 # Jenkins Shared Library fork

 This fork adds these features:
---Support for OAS 3 files
+- Support for OAS 3 files
---Copy service tags into 3scale description field
+- Copy service tags into 3scale description field

 ## Jenkins Shared Library to call the 3scale toolbox